bfridkis/Socket-Programming/README.txt

 STEPS TO EXECUTE CHATSERVE AND CHATCLIENT - A SIMPLE CHAT PROGRAM TO DEMONSTRATE SOCKET PROGRAMMING

-1. Copy the zip file "Project1_CS372_BFRIDKIS.zip" to a directory of your choice on any of the following machines:
+1. Copy the zip file "Project1_CS372_BFRIDKIS.zip" to a directory of your choice.
-		- flip1.engr.oregonstate.edu
-		- flip2.engr.oregonstate.edu
-		- flip3.engr.oregonstate.edu

 	Unzip the contents.